Correcting misinformation on social media with a large language model: Methods

-\xhdr{Relevance of web pages to misinformation content} First, we obtained the web content from each retrieved web link based on news-please, a generic and open-source web content extractor that works for a large variety of websites\citesupp{Hamborg2017}.
-To compute the relevance between a piece of text-only misinformation and a retrieved web page, we first applied a pretrained Sentence-Transformer (\texttt{msmarco-distilbert-base-\\tas-b})\citesupp{reimers2019sentence} to embed the misinformation (URLs and emojis were removed) and the web page's main text.
-Then, we measured their relevance by the dot product of two embeddings, following the guidance from Reimers and Gurevych\citesupp{reimers2019sentence}.
+\xhdr{Relevance of web pages to misinformation content} We obtained the web content from each retrieved web link based on \texttt{news-please}\citesupp{Hamborg2017}.
+To compute the relevance between a piece of text-only misinformation and a retrieved web page, we applied a pretrained Sentence-Transformer (\texttt{msmarco-distilbert-\\base-tas-b})\citesupp{reimers2019sentence} to embed the misinformation and the web page's main text.
+Then, we measured their relevance by two embeddings' dot product, following the guidance from Reimers and Gurevych\citesupp{reimers2019sentence}.
 The web page was relevant to the misinformation only if their dot product was equal to or above a threshold value.
-To determine this threshold value, we randomly selected ten pieces of text-only misinformation excluded in \oursystem's evaluation, collected the top ten web pages for each piece of misinformation after searching the web, and manually checked their actual relevance and computed relevance scores to the misinformation.
+To determine this threshold value, we randomly selected ten pieces of text-only misinformation excluded in \oursystem's evaluation, collected the top ten web pages for each piece of misinformation after searching the web, and manually checked their actual and computed relevance scores to the misinformation.
 We set this threshold value as 90 such that the removed web pages were indeed irrelevant.
-For misinformation with images, we further adopted a pretrained Vision-Transformer (\texttt{facebook/dino-vitb8})\citesupp{caron2021emerging} to embed each image of the misinformation and the web page's main image and measured their relevance by the cosine similarity of two embeddings.
-The web page was relevant to the misinformation only if the textual relevance was equal to or above 95 or the visual relevance was equal to or above 0.7.
-We determined the threshold values in the same way as for text-only misinformation, which ensured the selected web pages were indeed relevant.
+For misinformation with images, we further adopted a pretrained Vision-Transformer (\texttt{facebook/dino-vitb8})\citesupp{caron2021emerging} to embed the misinformation and the web page's images and measured their relevance by cosine similarity.
+We determined the threshold values in the same way as for text-only misinformation.